2sic/2sxc-content-app/README.md

 # Note: not officially published yet!

 ## Todo
-* add images showing download dialog
+* add images showing download dialog to docs
-*
+* ensure syncHeightResponsive always works, the current implementation sometimes includes the script, but it's not called, or the
+  anchor for it is a template specific wrapper - i think this should be simpler, like "co-sync-height-container" and "co-sync-height-element"

 ## Purpose
 Each DNN portal using [2sxc][2sxc] has a section called "Content" which contains the main content-types and main templates.